JeffRoth/rockphysics-library/README.md

 # rock-physics: A Python Library for Rock Physics Analysis

-rock-physics is a Python library designed to provide tools and utilities for common rock physics calculations, well log analysis, and basic seismic modeling workflows.
+rockphysics_library is a Python library designed to provide tools and utilities for common rock physics calculations, well log analysis, and basic seismic modeling workflows.

 ## Core Features